 McLeach: Home, home on the range!
 Where the critters are tied up in chains!
-I'll cut through their sides, and I'll rip off their hides, and the next day I'll do it again!
+I cut through their sides, and I tear off their hides, and the next day I do it again!
+EVERYBODY!

-Cult Classic: While it was an underperformer upon its initial release, this film is slowly but steadily gaining new appreciation among Disney fans as a worthy sequel to a well-regarded Disney classic and a good film in its own right.
+Cult Classic: While it was an underperformer upon its initial release, the film slowly but steadily gained new appreciation among Disney fans as a worthy sequel to a well-regarded Disney classic and a good film in its own right.

 Evil Is Cool: McLeach was worse than Medusa as far as his actual actions go, but it was easier to dismiss him since, due to George C. Scott obviously having a ton of fun voicing him, he came off as being "cooler."
 Plus, he's got a big halftrack.
 That's badass no matter who you are.

 Hype Backlash: The film gained one in later years as a response to many considering it an underrated classic better than the original film, with common criticisms including the below-mentioned padding, along with the comic relief such as Wilbur and the captured animals being annoying and the film having an overall weak plot compared to the other more popular Disney films at the time.